tobie/ua-parser/php/README.md

 ## Credits ##

-Thanks to the [ua-parser team](http://code.google.com/p/ua-parser/people/list) for making the YAML file available for others to build upon.
-Thanks to Bryan Shelton for some fixes.
+Thanks to the [original ua-parser team](http://code.google.com/p/ua-parser/people/list) for making the YAML file available for others to build upon.

+Also, many thanks to the following major contributors to the PHP library:

+* Bryan Shelton
+* Michael Bond
+* @rjd22
+* Timo Tijhof
+* Marcus Bointon